High risk life insurance – how to get approved if you have pre-existing conditions.

 Therefore, if an applicant is rated as a 2, then the cost of the policy would be the base premium rate, plus an additional 50% of that amount.

 In some cases, both a flat extra and a table rating may apply.
-Because any of these ratings or extra charges could increase the policy’s premium significantly, it is essential to have an insurance agent who can go out into the market place and find the best alternative for you.
-Not only can this save you a great deal of time, but it could also end up saving you hundreds – or even thousands – of dollars per year on your life insurance premium.
+Because any of these ratings or extra charges could increase the policy’s premium significantly, it is essential to have an agent who can go out into the market place and find the best alternative for you.
+Not only can this save you a great deal of time, but it could also end up saving you hundreds – or even thousands – of dollars per year on your premium.

 High risk policy types